* MSCI World stock index down for third straight day

 LONDON, Sept 3 (Reuters) - Global stock markets fell for a third straight day on Monday, hurt by worries over the escalation of trade disputes between world powers and a deepening sell-off across emerging market currencies.

-European shares mostly opened lower while in Asia, MSCI's broadest index of shares outside Japan and Tokyo's blue-chip Nikkei shed about 0.7 percent each.
+In Asia, MSCI's broadest index of shares outside Japan and Tokyo's blue-chip Nikkei shed about 0.7 percent each.

 U.S. President Donald Trump said at the weekend there was no need to keep Canada in the North American Free Trade Agreement and warned Congress not to meddle with the trade talks.